notmehul/datasets/README.md

 # Datasets

-A repository for different datasets
+A repository for different datasets I have used or will use for practice, nothing major, just some normal shitz